top of page

 We are thrilled to announce another year of hard earned GCSE results at Trinity Christian School!
 Our students have once again demonstrated exceptional dedication, resilience, and hard work, achieving results that reflect their commitment and the support of our dedicated staff.

-• 89% of students secured grades 4-9 in English Literature,
+• 82% of students securing grades 4-9 in English Language,

 Our pupils have achieved not only academically but also in demonstrating the critical thinking, creativity, and perseverance that we nurture throughout their learning journey.